TravelMapping/HighwayData/hwy_data/COL/colrn/README.md

 * 50's east end in Guasca may be wrong.
 * 60's east end in Chiquinquirá is shown at Calle 4 on maps, but the road has a blatant change in character one block west at Calle 3.
 * 60's east end in Páez may be wrong.
+* 90AT01 may be unsigned (available imagery is too old).